robbidog/cqrsPythonExercises/README.md

 	1. pycharm from jet brains can also be used, as the code can be run as a flask app
 1. Install dependencies, if you use pycharm or Visual Studio Code, the IDE will install all required python libraries.
 The IDE will not install Azure functions core tools, you must do this step yourself.
 1. You can install the dependencies from the command line.
-In the repostiories root directory, using the provided `requirements.txt` file and pip by entering the command `pip install -r requirements.txt`
+In the exercises serverlessCqrsPython directory, using the provided
+`requirements.txt` file and pip by entering the command `pip install -r requirements.txt`

 Running the code through the IDE is the easiest way to get started.  pycharm should modify all path's so that the libraries